Frank Smith joined the Miami Dolphins as offensive coordinator in 2022.

 In 2014, the Saints spread out their offensive attack to multiple weapons.
 Wide receivers Kenny Stills (931) and Marques Colston (902) both topped 900 receiving yards, tight end Jimmy Graham led the team with 85 receptions and 10 touchdown receptions and running back Mark Ingram II had 964 rushing yards and nine rushing touchdowns.
 Quarterback Drew Brees passed for 4,952 yards and joined Ingram, Graham and guard Jahri Evans in the Pro Bowl.

-The Saints won 11 games and their first-ever road playoff win in 2014, posting an 8-0 mark at home.
+The Saints won 11 games in 2014, posting an 8-0 mark at home and securing their first-ever road playoff win.
 Brees passed for 5,162 yards and 39 touchdowns, earning a Pro Bowl nod.
 Graham (first team) and Evans (second team) earned All-Pro honors and Pro Bowl selections and Graham led the NFL with 16 receiving touchdowns that season.

 In Smith's first season as offensive assistant/offensive line in 2012, he helped two offensive linemen earn Pro Bowl honors – Evans and tackle Jermon Bushrod.
 Evans also earned first-team All-Pro recognition.
 The Saints had two 1,000-yard receivers and four players catch at least 60 passes.